jupyterhub/team-compass/docs/practices/pull_requests.md

   Do not nit-pick stylistic preferences, but if you genuinely think there's a clear way to improve the code, please make suggestions.
 - **There are tests and they pass**.
 We try not to merge any new features (or bugfixes!) without adding tests for them.
-It's easy to consider something minor-enough that it doesn't warrant a test, but try to avoid doing this!
+It's easy to consider something minor enough that it doesn't warrant a test, but try to avoid doing this!
   Adding tests usually only takes a moment, and our future selves will thank us for it later.
 - **There is documentation**.
 If we're changing or adding functionality, ensure that there is documentation describing the change to others.
-  Functionality that isn't document is much less discoverable and maintainable.
+  Functionality that isn't documented is much less discoverable and maintainable.
+- **The code is secure**.
+We must avoid introducing changes that may lead to a security vulnerability.
+If your code is complicated please include comments to ensure future maintainers do not inadvertently introduce a new vulnerability.
 - **There's been enough time for discussion**.
 We're an open community with an inclusive decision-making process.
 This means that sometimes we need to slow down to make sure others have a chance to